meetsudarshan/14-mvc-jubilant-octo-system/README.md

 WHEN I am idle on the site for more than a set time THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts
 ```

+## Link

+This application is deployed on Heroku.